GoogleCloudPlatform/anthos-samples/anthos-bm-edge-deployment/README.md

 This script will configure the GCE instances with all the necessary tools, install Anthos BareMetal, install Anthos Config Management and configure it to sync with the configs at `$ROOT_REPO_URL/anthos-bm-edge-deployment/acm-config-sink`.
+Upon completion you will see the `Login Token` for the cluster printed on screen.

 > **Note:** _This step can take upto **35 minutes** to complete for a setup with $MACHINE_COUNT=3_
 > - ***Pre-install configuration of the GCE instances:*** ~10 minutes</br>